kernoeb/docker-docsify-pdf/README.md

 - Fix :
   - Slugify / internal **URL** (some URLs were not properly encoded)
-  - "localhost" links are now disabled
+  - `localhost` links are now disabled
   - **Codeblocks** (some code blocks were sliced)
   - Better margins in the final PDF
+  - Page breaks between sections
 - Security/performance :
   - Update dependencies (Puppeteer, Docsify, ...)
 - Feats :